itijyou/ademxapp/README.md

 # ademxapp

-Visual applications by
+Visual applications by the University of Adelaide

-The University of Adelaide
+For more details, refer to our report: [Wider or Deeper: Revisiting the ResNet Model for Visual Recognition](https://arxiv.org/abs/1611.10080).

 [//]: # (## PafeNet: Path Fully Effectuated Networks)